tfp-photonics/treams/docs/params.rst

 Basis sets
 ==========

-As described in :doc:`maxwell` it is possible to solve Maxwells equations in different coordinate systems.
+As described in :doc:`theory` it is possible to solve Maxwells equations in different coordinate systems.
 While being in principle equivalent, for different scenarios it is beneficial to use suitable solution sets that represent the waves with sufficient precision when truncated to a finite number of modes.
 The chosen finite number of